The mysterious anaplêrôn in St. Paul’s tongues-speech discourse of I Corinthians.

-The tongues passage is an age-old mystery that has never been completely resolved.
-Some think Paul referred to heavenly speech, or a form of glossolalia, while others thing he assumes it to be religious ecstasy.
-Another alternative was that he referred to something that was a liturgical rite.
+The ἀναπληρῶν is part of an age-old unresolved mystery about the christian doctrine of speaking in tongues.
+Some think Paul referred to heavenly speech, or a form of glossolalia, while others think he assumes it to be religious ecstasy.

 A closer look at the meaning of ἀναπληρῶν points to the whole section Paul wrote on speaking or interpreting tongues as a liturgical rite.
 It has nothing to do with the supernatural or a psychological state.
-The dominant dictionaries, Latin text, Jewish, and a text attributed to Cyril of Alexandria point to it being an occupation — someone who would take the speech, whether foreign, high-priestly, specialized or articulate, and transfer it into a language that the common person would understand.
+The dominant dictionaries, Latin text, Jewish, and a text attributed to Cyril of Alexandria define the ἀναπληρῶν as an occupation — someone who would take the speech, whether foreign, high-priestly, specialized or articulate, and transfer it into a language that the ordinary person would understand.

 However, there is significant tension here to establish such a concept; contemporary English Bibles do not support such a reading of I Corinthians 14.

-This requires further inquiry to resolve the problem.
-It is necessary to backtrack and look at the historical evidence in two ways; first of all to trace the development of how the Greek word anaplêrôn has been traditionally transmitted through the English Bible translation history, and why it is translated the way it is, and secondly, develop a more clearer picture what the word anaplêrôn really means through the extensive use of dictionaries and ecclesiastical literature.
+This requires a further inquiry to resolve the problem.
+It is necessary to backtrack and look at the historical evidence in two ways; first of all to trace the development of how the Greek word ἀναπληρῶν was traditionally transmitted through the English Bible translation history, and why it is translated the way it is.
+Secondly, develop a clearer picture of what the word ἀναπληρῶν means through the extensive use of dictionaries and ecclesiastical literature.

-English translations clearly demonstrate that there was no office of the anaplêrôn at all.
+English translations clearly demonstrate that there was no office of the ἀναπληρῶν at all.
 It was used in an adjectival sense that describes the state or character of the layperson.
-Here are some examples of how anaplêrôn was translated.
+Here are some examples of how ἀναπληρῶν was translated.

 King James Version (Cambridge ed): “how shall he that occupieth the room of the unlearned say Amen.”

 New International Version (1984): “how can one who finds himself among those who do not understand say “Amen”.”

 New American Standard Bible (1995): how will the one who fills the place of the ungifted say the “Amen ”1

 More recent translations have taken a less-literal approach to resolve this ambiguity: